 - Continue the urgent response service for falls without injury - Assisted Living Service and Yorkshire Ambulance Service.

-- Develop materials for professionals, older people and their families to better understand falls prevention and de-conditioning
+- Develop materials for professionals, older people and their families to understand fall prevention and de-conditioning better.

 Health conditions made worse by the cold